 Anglo-Saxon conquest of Britain

-The Anglo-Saxon 'invasion' was not an organised affair like that of the Romans in 43 BC or of the Normans in AD 1066.
+The Anglo-Saxon 'invasion' was not an organized affair like that of the Romans in 43 BC or of the Normans in AD 1066.
 They came in small groups; they were driven to Britain by a force more powerful than themselves and many people in England today are their descendants.

 The Anglo-Saxons were illiterate.
 Two hundred years passed before they could read, let alone write about what was happening in Britain.
 For this reason there are very few historical records of this period.
 The Welsh monk Gildas is our best source of information because he wrote within a century of the coming of the Anglo-Saxons.
 He attacked his fellow Britons for leading lives of ease and luxury and for not stopping the invaders.